ricardobna/docs/Tutorials/gettingstarted/Step09.rst

 -  In this example, you are going to create a simple progress bar

 .. note::
-    The computeContentOptimalSize and renderContent methods should be overriden
+    The computeContentOptimalSize and renderContent methods should be overridden

     .. code:: java